 The doctors listed below have received special training from Radiocat and actively participate in the care of our patients.
 Their training has been reviewed and accepted by either the State Regulatory Agency or the Nuclear Regulatory Commission where applicable.
 For contact information and directions, please visit our locations page.

-Dr. Vergason is an Emergency Clinician at Phoenix Veterinary Referral and Emergency which hosts our Arizona Radiocat clinic.
+Dr. Wells is a Board Certified Veterinary Emergency and Critical Care Clinician at Phoenix Veterinary Referral and Emergency, which hosts our Arizona Radiocat clinic.

 Dr. Diane Roberts

-Los Angeles – Dr. Lauren Askin, is a Board Certified Veterinary Radiation Oncologist at VCA West Los Angeles Animal Hospital, which hosts our Los Angeles Radiocat clinic.
+Los Angeles – Dr. Hall is a Board Certified Veterinary Emergency and Critical Care Clinician at VCA West Los Angeles Animal Hospital, which hosts our Los Angeles Radiocat clinic.

 Redwood City – Drs.
-Heidi McClain and Diane Roberts are Board Certified Internists and head the Internal Medicine practice at Sage Centers, which hosts our Redwood City Radiocat clinic.
+McClain and Roberts are Board Certified Internists and head the Internal Medicine practice at Sage Centers, which hosts our Redwood City Radiocat clinic.

 Dr. Michael Miller